 The Feline Renal Transplantation Program at Penn Vet was successfully initiated in February 1998 by Dr. Lillian R Aronson, VMD, DACVS, Professor of Small Animal Surgery.
 After she received her VMD and finished an internship at the University of Pennsylvania's School of Veterinary Medicine, Dr. Aronson completed a small animal surgical residency at the University of California, Davis.

 From 1994 to 1996 she was the coordinator of the renal transplant program for animals at the University of California at Davis.
 Following her residency, she joined the faculty at the University of Pennsylvania and started Penn’s renal transplant program.

 Success rate of feline kidney transplantation at Penn Vet

-Presently, 90 to 95 percent of cats receiving kidney transplants recover sufficiently and will go home following renal transplantation and approximately 60 to 70 percent of transplanted cats are alive and continuing to do well at one year after transplant.
+Presently, 92 percent of cats receiving kidney transplants recover sufficiently and will go home following renal transplantation and approximately 60 to 70 percent of transplanted cats are alive and continuing to do well at one year after transplant.
 Our current average lifespan following renal transplantation is 2-3 years.
-Two of our patients lived for 13 years following his transplant.
+Two of our patients lived for 13 years following their transplant procedure.